Find answers to some of the most common questions we’re asked.

 Do you offer a video of the flight?

-Of course, if time and availability allow, we will always do our best to assist—however, this cannot be guaranteed.
-If you would like ground-level footage, we kindly ask that you arrange for a friend or one of your spectators to film on your behalf.
+If time and availability allow, we will always do our best to help where possible, however this cannot be guaranteed. Â If you would like additional footage from the ground, we kindly recommend arranging for a friend or spectator to film on your behalf.

 Thank you for your understanding.